 Alex Seiler, Senior Director, Global HR Business Partner, WeWork

 How to build a corporate reputation that can withstand business cycles, industry disruption—and mistakes.
 What lessons can be learned from how companies that have managed crises and survived?
 How can leaders decide to take a public stand on issues that could be seen as political?
 Our experts and industry leaders explore the keys to building durable bonds with employees, customers and community members.

-Damian Slattery, Chief Marketing Officer, Fast Company
+Damian Slattery, VP Marketing, Fast Company